mradhi/symfony-docker/README.md

 ###< doctrine/doctrine-bundle ###
 ```

-Finally navigate to the `docker/` directory and build and start your containers
+Finally navigate to the `docker/` directory to build and start your containers
 using the following command

 ```shell script